mmul-it/training/Common/Kubernetes-Admission-Controller.md

 # Lab | Implement a Kubernetes Admission Controller using Trivy

-In this lab you will implement a Kubernetes Admission Controller using Trivy inside a Minikube cluster and then doing the same in a multi node cluster setup.
+In this lab you will implement a Kubernetes Admission Controller using Trivy inside a Minikube cluster, and then the same steps e will be defined for a multi node Kubernetes installation as well as an OpenShift cluster.

 ## Requirements